onap/dcaegen2-platform-plugins/k8s/README.md

 # ONAP DCAE Kubernetes Plugin for Cloudify

-This directory contains a Cloudify plugin  used to orchestrate the deployment of containerized DCAE platform and service components  into a Kubernetes ("k8s") environment.
+This directory contains a Cloudify plugin  used to orchestrate the deployment of containerized DCAE service components  into a Kubernetes ("k8s") environment.
 This work is based on the [ONAP DCAE Docker plugin] (../docker).

 This plugin is *not* a generic Kubernetes plugin that exposes the full set of Kubernetes features.
 In fact, the plugin largely hides the fact that we're using Kubernetes from both component developers and blueprint authors.
 The Cloudify node type definitions are very similar to the Cloudify type definitions used in the ONAP DCAE Docker plugin.

-For the node types `ContainerizedPlatformComponent`, `ContainerizedServiceComponent`, and `ContainerizedServiceComponentUsingDmaap`, this plugin creates the following Kubernetes entities:
+For the node types `ContainerizedServiceComponent` and `ContainerizedServiceComponentUsingDmaap`, this plugin creates the following Kubernetes entities:

 - A Kubernetes `Deployment` containing information about what containers to run and what volume to mount.